Aquablation therapy

 Our Aquablation therapy service is provided at the Royal Free Hospital, Hampstead.

-Mr Leye Ajayi, Consultant Urological Surgeon, established the Aquablation therapy programme at the Royal Free Hospital.
-He has vast experience in performing the procedure.
-He has surgeons from UK and Europe attend his theatre sessions to gain insight into the technology.
+Mr Leye Ajayi, Consultant Urological Surgeon, is responsible for developing the Aquablation® therapy at the Royal Free Hospital.
+He has vast experience in performing the procedure, with surgeons from UK and Europe attending his theatre sessions to gain insight into the technology.

 Contact us Monday to Friday, 8am - 6pm: